-The Phlebotomist facilitates the collection and transport of blood and other laboratory specimens and is often the patient's only contact with medical laboratory.
-70% of all diagnoses involve laboratory specimens.
+The phlebotomist facilitates the collection, handling, and processing of blood and other laboratory specimens and is often the patient's only contact with the medical laboratory.
+Phlebotomists are a valuable part of a healthcare team and help patients receive accurate and timely results.
+In fact, 70% of all diagnoses involve laboratory specimens.